 Each student will be given assignments to prepare -just like in the real Instructor Exam.
-Students will do their presentations for their classmates and be evaluated by the PADI Staff Instructors at Underwater Vision and by PADI Course Director Diego Frank, as though in the actual exam.
+Students will do their presentations for their classmates and be evaluated by the PADI Staff Instructors at Underwater Vision and by PADI Course Director Grace Williams, as though in the actual exam.
 This is extremely valuable as you will be able to get a feeling of how the Instructor Exam is scheduled and get a final chance to practice and learn from your evaluation.

 The final day of the IDC is normally reserved for review, consultation and any extra practice you may want to have before the examination begins.

 Everything you accomplish during the IDC is done in preparation for the Instructor Examination (IE), where PADI examiners come from around the world to adjudicate all of the IDC candidates in the area.
 It is the culmination of all of your hard work and effort and most candidates have a great time doing it!